The Redfish Riverside Inn, Stanley High Country Inn and Triangle C Cabins are open year round and taking reservations!

 Attractions and Things to Do in Stanley, Idaho

 There are several things to do in Stanley, Idaho for guests of Redfish Lake Lodge to explore.
 Stanley may be a small town, but it offers unmatched outdoor adventure and relaxation for vacationers.
 Adventure seekers belong here; you’ll find hundreds of miles of Sawtooth trails to hike and white water rafting on the Salmon River.
-If you’re looking to relax and unwind, try one of the local hot springs or the Meadow Creek massage and wine bar.
+If you’re looking to relax and unwind, try one of the local hot springs or the Redfish Riverside Inn Spa.
 Scenic drives of the surrounding areas offer even more gorgeous views of the Idaho wilderness.
 Check out our resources on things to do in the Stanley, Idaho area.

 River Rafting / Fly Fishing